 One last point: Although we have the ½ price membership for selected graduating classes underway, we still need DAUAA members to act as recruiters in expanding Alumni Association membership.
 Membership is key if we are to continue as a viable organization supporting the DAU mission.

-- Bill Bahnmaier, President, DAUAA
+- My Best Wishes for the Holiday Season – Bill Bahnmaier, President, DAUAA

 About Bill Bahnmaier, DAUAA President: Bill Bahnmaier is a retired Marine and a former (retired) instructor at the Defense Acquisition University (DAU).
 In his last tour of duty as a Marine he was a major system PM of the Marine Corps Assault Amphibian.
 Since retirement, Bahnmaier works as an official volunteer at DAU and also is a part time consultant and instructor on defense acquisition matters.
 He and his wife Peggy reside in Alexandria, VA.
 They have 9 nephews and nieces and 18 great nephews and nieces.